Results on Lorentzian metric spaces

 \begin{theorem} A Lorentzian metric space $(X,d)$ such that $I(X)=X$ is characterized by the following properties: \begin{enumerate} \item[(i)] $d$ satisfies the reverse triangle inequality; \item[(ii)] There is a topology $T$ on $X$ such that $d$ is continuous in the product topology and, for every $x,y\in X$, $\overline{I(x,y)}$ is compact; \item[(iii)] $d$ distinguishes points; \item[(iv)] $I(X)=X$. \end{enumerate} \end{theorem}

-This result clarifies that, as we noted in our first work \cite{minguzzi22}, there is a certain uniqueness and inevitability of the notion of LMS.
-Any abstract formulation of Lorentzian geometry leads to LMS unless \begin{itemize} \item[(a)] there are ingredients different from $d$ alone (an auxiliary metric, an auxiliary closed order, an auxiliary topology, etc.), \item[(b)] the assumptions imposed do not reproduce global hyperbolicity as they do not imply good properties for $d$. \end{itemize} Considering a two-point function with value in $\{-\infty\}\cup \mathbb{R}$ rather than $\mathbb{R}$ does not change this conclusion as discussed at length in \cite{minguzzi24b} and briefly recalled in what follows.
+This result clarifies that, as we noted in our first work \cite{minguzzi22}, the definition of an LMS possesses a notable uniqueness and naturalness.
+Alternative abstract formulation of Lorentzian geometry will be closely related to LMS unless \begin{itemize} \item[(a)] they use ingredients different from $d$ alone (an auxiliary metric, an auxiliary closed order, an auxiliary topology, etc.), \item[(b)] the assumptions imposed do not reproduce global hyperbolicity as they do not imply good properties for $d$. \end{itemize} Considering a two-point function with value in $\{-\infty\}\cup \mathbb{R}$ rather than $\mathbb{R}$ does not change this conclusion as discussed at length in \cite{minguzzi24b} and briefly recalled in what follows.

 In the remainder of this introduction we shall always assume $I(X)=X$, as otherwise some results become a bit more technical.
 This excludes finite causets which can be better treated as BLMS anyway.

 As we shall see, another crucial concept is that of a \emph{generating set} $\mathcal{G} \subset X$, for which $X = I(\mathcal{G})$.
 If a countable generating set exists, the LMS is called \emph{countably generated}.
 A \emph{sequenced LMS} $(X, d, (p^k)_{k\in\mathbb{N}})$ is an LMS with a distinguished generating sequence.